thinkjson/geoip/readme.md

 # geoip

 A command-line interface to the MaxMind GeoIP database for use with tab delimited files.
-Uses the [MaxMind C API](http://www.maxmind.com/app/c).
+It reads fields from left to right, attempting to geolocate the contents of the field, and appends a field to the end with the first match.
+Requires the [MaxMind C API](http://www.maxmind.com/app/c).

+## Installation

+First ensure you have the MaxMind C API installed:

+	apt-get install libgeoip-dev

+Then just clone and make:

+	git clone git://github.com/thinkjson/geoip.git
+	cd geoip
+	make
+	make install

 ## Usage

-	geoip -f[fields] <infile >outfile
+	geoip <infile >outfile

 fields - a comma separated list of fields which contain hosts to reverse, in order.
 Once one has been successfully reversed, the rest will not be checked.

 Example invocation:

-	geoip -f2 <infile >outfile
+	geoip <infile >outfile

 Example input: